 Instructions:

-- Cream the butter and sugar until light and fluffy.
-Beat in the eggs one at a time.
+- In a large bowl, cream the butter and sugar until light and fluffy.
+Gradually beat in the eggs, adding a little flour if the mixture curdles.

-- Fold in the flour, spices, ground almonds, dried fruit, and candied peel until well combined.
+- Fold in the remaining flour, mixed spice, dried fruits, and lemon zest until well combined.

-- Roll out 150g of marzipan into a circle the size of the cake tin.
+- Roll out one-third of the marzipan into a circle the size of the tin and place it on top of the cake mixture.

-- Bake for 2.5 hours or until a skewer inserted comes out clean.
-Cool in the tin for 10 minutes, then transfer to a wire rack.
+- Allow the cake to cool in the tin for 10 minutes, then transfer to a wire rack to cool completely.

-- Once cooled, brush the top with warmed apricot jam.
-Roll out 200g of marzipan into a circle and place it on the cake.
-Pinch the edges to seal.
+- Brush the top of the cake with apricot jam.
+Roll out another third of the marzipan into a circle and place it on top of the cake.

-- Divide the remaining 150g of marzipan into 11 balls and arrange them around the edge of the cake.
-Brush with jam and lightly brown under a hot grill.
+- Divide the remaining marzipan into 11 equal pieces and roll into balls.
+Arrange them around the edge of the cake.

 Notes: